libavg/libavg/sphinxdoc/misc.rst

         State machines are initialized by calling :py:meth:`addState` for each possible state after constructing it.

+        :param String name:

+            A name for the state machine to be used in debugging output.

+        :param String startState:

         .. py:attribute:: state

             The current state the :py:class:`StateMachine` is in.
 States are strings.